UK crippling Africa's healthcareThe UK is crippling sub-Saharan Africa's healthcare system by poaching its staff, UK doctors have warned.

 Dr Edwin Borman, chairman of the BMA's International Committee, said: "Shortages of doctors and nurses are having a devastating effect in the developing world.

+"Sub-Saharan Africa alone needs around a million more healthcare workers, and unless the situation improves drastically rates of HIV will spiral, disability from childhood disease will rise, and thousands more lives will be lost.
+"Industrialised countries like America and Britain must recognise that they have some responsibility for this crisis.
 "At least the UK now has an ethical recruitment code, and we hope other countries will follow suit - but we also need to remove the financial barriers we have imposed on developing countries which are preventing them from investing in basic healthcare and training."

-A spokeswoman from the Department of Health said: "The NHS leads the way in the ethical recruitment of healthcare professionals.
+Progress A spokeswoman from the Department of Health said: "The NHS leads the way in the ethical recruitment of healthcare professionals.

 "The Department of Health has brokered a groundbreaking voluntary ethical recruitment agreement with the major players in independent sector healthcare.